These are the foundations of all circumstances.

 Your only qualification is to have a living body.

 From the time you were conceived, the clock ticks until death parts you from your body.

-We can do nothing about time except regret it when it has gone.
+We can do nothing about time except regret it when it’s gone.

-Clocks, watches, digital readouts all count away the seconds and our lives as well.
+Clocks, watches, and digital readouts all count away the seconds and our lives as well.

 Our language is peppered with phrases about time such as:

 Time waits for no man; a stitch in time saves nine; killing time.

 We express ourselves in units of time, measure our lives against it and wonder what happened to it when we get old.

 Our life path is measured in stages, babyhood, childhood, teenagers, adult and finally old age.